ashutoshpatel2210/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

 ### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+1. Reading the image from test_images
+2. Convert Image into Grary scale Image
+3. Remove noise from grary scale image
+4. Canny edge detection
+5. Cropped with region of interest
+6. Hough Transformation
+7. Average lines
+8. Weighted Average
+9. Applying to video

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image: